Paris Agreement: Human rights

-On 4 July 2022, the Supreme Federal Court of Brazil recognized the Paris agreement as a "humans right treaty".
+On 4 July 2022, the Supreme Federal Court of Brazil recognized the Paris agreement as a "human rights treaty".
 According to the ruling of the court in Brazil it should "supersede national law".
 In the same month the United Nations Human Rights Council in a resolution "(A/HRC/50/L.10/Rev.1) on Human rights and climate change, adopted without a vote" called to ratify and implement the agreement and emphasized the link between stopping climate change and the right to food.

 The Office of the United Nations High Commissioner for Human Rights officially recognized that "Climate change threatens the effective enjoyment of a range of human rights including those to life, water and sanitation, food, health, housing, self-determination, culture and development."